Kodaikanal Tourist Places

 It is named after Glenn Bryant, a British Army Officer who conceived and landscaped this botanical garden.
-Tourists generally visit this place in summer to enjoy the flower and vegetable show that is organised every year in May.
+Tourists generally visit this place in summer to enjoy the flower and vegetable show that is organized every year in May.
 The glasshouse in the garden allures

-It is a well-known trekking spot and considered as one of the best Kodaikanal tourist places.
+It is a well-known trekking spot and is considered one of the best Kodaikanal tourist places.
 In the shape of the nose of a Dolphin, this massive rock projects breathtaking views of the Western Ghats.
 Tourists can also access the amazing Liril Falls or Pambar here.

 Kodaikanal Solar Observatory